McPherson College Auto Restoration

 One of the early things which all students do is design, build & upholster a 12" x 14" mini seat like this one.

-Final Assembly - The 1926 Ford Speedster at the right is the whose body parts are shown in the
+Final Assembly - The 1926 Ford Speedster at the right is the vehicle whose body parts are shown in the

 Paint Lab above.